Judge Halts Black Farmer Marijuana License

 Senate budget chief Rob Bradley told The News Service of Florida he wants to revisit the black-farmer portion of the law during the legislative session that begins Jan.
 9.

-“Based on how I've observed this issue evolve, I would like to see the Legislature address the matter in the 2018 session,” said Bradley, a Fleming Island Republican who has been instrumental in developing and passing marijuana-related legislation for the past three years.
+“Based on how I've observed this issue evolve, I would like to see the Legislature address the matter in the 2018 session,” says Bradley, a Fleming Island Republican who has been instrumental in developing and passing marijuana-related legislation for the past three years.

 Bradley intends to co-sponsor a measure (SB 1134) filed by Sen. Darryl Rouson, D-St. Petersburg, that would strip membership in the black farmers association from the eligibility requirements for the black-farmer license.

 “It would open up that particular license to more competitors who meet the definition of being involved in that (Pigford) civil rights litigation.
-I think it would be in the best interest of the people of the state of Florida to have more competition for that license,” Bradley said.
+I think it would be in the best interest of the people of the state of Florida to have more competition for that license,” Bradley says.

 Department of Health spokeswoman Mara Gambineri said Thursday agency officials “are currently reviewing the injunction to determine a path forward.”